-See who won the Willie Ray Smith awards - Port Arthur News
+Willie Ray Smith Awards honor Southeast Texas high school football players of the year - Port Arthur News

+Willie Ray Smith Awards honor Southeast Texas high school football players of the year

-Two Southeast Texas high school football players were named on Monday the best in the area at the Willie Ray Smith Award banquet.
+Two Southeast Texas high school football players were named the best in the area at the Willie Ray Smith Awards banquet.

-While two players from Port Arthur and Mid County were named finalists for the award, Silsbee defensive lineman Ayden Bell and East Chambers running back Ernest Ceasar came away with the honors.
+While two players from Port Arthur and Mid County were finalists for the award, Silsbee defensive lineman Ayden Bell and East Chambers running back Ernest Ceasar came away with the honors on Monday night.

-Nederland line backer Jaice Beck and Memorial quarterback Jah’mar Sanders were named finalists.
+Nederland linebacker Jaice Beck and Memorial quarterback Jah’mar Sanders were finalists.

 Coaches from all across the area nominate an offensive and defensive player.
 From that list, local media members vote for the finalists.

-Bell recorded 95 tackles and six sacks for Silsbee, while Ceasar 1,683 yards rushing and 33 rushing scores and 39 total touchdowns.
+Bell recorded 95 tackles and six sacks for Silsbee, while Ceasar accounted for 1,683 yards rushing and 33 rushing scores and 39 total touchdowns.

 “I want to thank my coaches and my family,” Bell said.
 “My sister and my mom have been there for me for everything and after everything, they were always there to support me.
 I just want to thank them.”